copper-leaf/ballast/docs/src/orchid/resources/wiki/modules/ballast-crash-reporting.md

 ## Overview

-Ballast's Firebase modules offer an easy, declarative way to send data automatically to Firebase on Android.
-Analytics and Crashlytics are both supported, each with different modules, so you can pick and choose the features you need.
+Ballast's Crash Reporting module automatically sends errors in your ViewModels to you crash reporting SDK.
+Support for Firebase Crashlytics is supported out-of-the-box on Android.

+Since v3.0.0, crash reporting is now available in all targets, for use with other analytics trackers.

 ## Usage

-### Crashlytics

 Ballast's Crashlytics integration provides automatic tracing of your Inputs and gives you Logs and Keys attached to your crash reports to aid in identifying and getting to the root cause of your application issues.
-Crashlytics should be integrated in your app [as normal][1], and then you need to add the [`ballast-crashlytics`](#Installation) dependency, and add the Interceptor to your ViewModel configuration.
+Crashlytics should be integrated in your app [as normal][1], and then you need to add the [`ballast-firebase-crashlytics`](#Installation) dependency, and add the Interceptor to your ViewModel configuration.
 Note that the below example uses `AndroidViewModel`, but the `FirebaseCrashlyticsInterceptor` will work just the same with any other Ballast ViewModel type (Repositories, BasicViewModel, etc.).